Niksko/Niksko/README.md

 ## What I'm working on

-I'm currently serving as a Principal Developer Advocate in the Developer Productivity team at SEEK.
+I'm currently working as a senior staff engineer within the Engineering Platforms group at SEEK.
-We're working to make developers at SEEK more productive, which means we care about products like:
+We're working on a new continuous delivery platform to make developers at SEEK more efficient, and to make our services more secure, more resilient and cheaper.

-- CI/CD pipelines
-- how we deploy containers
-- how developers interact with source code
-- how developers interact with our technology platform day-to-day

-Right now I'm spending a lot of time laying the foundations for a product-based approach to how we work.
+I'm spending less time writing code lately, and a lot more time acting as a technical product manager for our platform.
-I'm also interested in how we make sure that our (internal) customers are at the centre of the work we do.
-I'm getting more and more interested in remote work practices, which prompted the creation of this page!
+It's an interesting new challenge, I'm learning a lot about what it means to be a product manager, and I'm really enjoying it!

 ## How I like to work